lawn care technician with granular spreader in lawn 2

 Grub (CC)

-Since grubs can devastate your lawn in Memphis, TN and North MS, let’s talk about how to identify lawn grubs, lawn grub treatment, and professional grub control so you can better understand how to prevent and control these pests and get your nice, green lawn back.
+Since grubs can devastate your lawn in Tupelo, Corinth & across North Mississippi, let’s discuss how to identify lawn grubs, lawn grub treatment, and professional grub control so you can better understand how to prevent and control these pests and restore your lawn to its lush, green state.

 Lawn grub treatment begins with answering some basic but important questions about these voracious and hungry pests.

-First, understand that grubs are actually the larval stage of adult beetles like Japanese beetles and June bugs.
+First, understand that grubs are actually the larval stage of adult beetles, such as Japanese beetles and June bugs.
 They are usually white and C-shaped.

 Here, we’ll talk about common signs of grub damage in lawns.